polymonster/maths/readme.md

 # maths
 [![Build Status](https://travis-ci.org/polymonster/maths.svg?branch=master)](https://travis-ci.org/polymonster/maths)

-Another C++ maths library.. you might find this useful for games and graphics dev, it has a lot of useful intersection and test functions.
+Another C++ maths library.. you might find this useful for games and graphics dev, it has a lot of useful intersection and geometric test and conversion functions.

 ## Requirements

-Supported Compilers: msvc2017+, Gcc 9.0+, Clang 7.0+
+Supported Compilers: msvc2017+, Gcc 7.0+, Clang 6.0+

 C++11 or later is required because the vec implementation relies heavily on template parameter pack, anonymous unions, anonymous structs, etc...